|Who am I kidding, it's always The Final Countdown in my heart.|

 - The squadrons are then deployed after both players finish their regular deployment, following the special objective rules.

 - I've seen players get crazy with deploying their squadrons as close as possible to the first player but then having no realistic means of commanding them or doing anything special with them.
-If you've got a Relay squadron, then that option is less foolish as you'll have a means of issuing first-turn squadron commands.
+If you've got a Relay squadron, especially with Boosted Comms, then that option is less foolish as you'll have a means of issuing first-turn squadron commands.

 - The important thing to remember, though, is you're still second player and the first player's fleet generally has nothing much to do on the first turn.
 This has a couple ramifications: